 With Rose positioned within Coach Hornacek’s offense to do what he does best – attack downhill and penetrate the lane – this could free up Porzingis, Anthony and Lee for more perimeter opportunities and easier looks at the basket.
 Hornacek may also opt to play his two new point guards together at times (as he did in Phoenix), especially since Jennings is a natural scorer and could be paired alongside Rose.
 There are numerous lineup permutations for New York to consider with this group.

 Another suggestion is to look a little deeper into what may be contributing to Rose’s repetitive injury challenges.
-One approach some college and professional athletes are beginning to use to eliminate discord associated with injuries are energy psychology performance techniques.
-These techniques identify and remove blockages within the acupuncture system of a player.
+One approach some college and professional athletes are beginning to use to eliminate discord associated with injuries is by using mental skills that address the dissonance associated with injuries.

-One player with a similar injury history to Rose who benefited greatly from this approach was former Drexel University player Chris Fouch.
+One player with a similar injury history to Rose, who benefited greatly from this approach, was former Drexel University player Chris Fouch.
 Fouch, the fifth all-time leader scorer at the school, was forced to suffer two redshirt years because of a series of injuries.
-In 2013-14, prior to his sixth and final season at Drexel, Fouch went through a four-week program that eliminated blockages causing the guarding, fear of re-injury and lack of trust that he experienced from his past health issues.
+In 2013-14, before his sixth and final season at Drexel, Fouch went through a program that incorporated mental skills.

-This same sort of program implemented for Rose could potentially alleviate many of the same sorts of guarding and fear-of-re-injury sensations that Fouch experienced, giving Rose the chance to take his game to the next level this season.
+This same sort of program implemented for Rose could potentially aid in his journey back to the court.
+This could give Rose the chance to take his game to the next level this season.

-As the Knicks gear up for 2016-17, a hybrid approach that regulates minutes played and usage within offense while also eliminating discord from past injuries could be key for Rose.
+As the Knicks gear up for 2016-17, a hybrid approach that regulates minutes played and usage within offense while implementing mental performance, could be key for Rose.
 Doing so could unleash the dynamic playmaker we’ve all seen Rose can be, which could allow the Knicks to make serious noise in the Eastern Conference for the first time in a while.